 "Very fleet of finger"

 Sean Rafferty, BBC Radio 3

-Click the files below to download the text from this biography as a Word file, plus low res headshots.
+Click the files below to download a shorter biography as a Word file, plus low res headshots.
 Contact Frank if you require high resolution headshots.